hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Was by the master kicked from out the place;
 >
-> 'Twas not in motions, graceful, soft, and slow,
+> It was not in motions, graceful, soft, and slow,
 >
 > Performed, as Vestris would have raised his toe;
 >